Gretna/visual_chat/README.md

 ### Prerequisite

 <li>Vitis AI</li>
-this project will using AMD vitis AI library to accelerate DNN model inference, so make sure you have the proper hardware.
-Then follow this instruction to install the AMD NPU driver and other libraries <a href="https://ryzenai.docs.amd.com/en/latest/inst.html#">Install Vitis</a>.
+this project will use AMD vitis AI library to accelerate DNN model inference, so make sure you have the proper hardware.
+Then follow this instruction to install AMD NPU driver and other libraries <a href="https://ryzenai.docs.amd.com/en/latest/inst.html#">Install Vitis</a>.
 Note: <font color='red'>Before you start, you should enable NPU in bios setting, then you can using NPU to accelerate model inference.</font>

 <li>Python environment</li>